List of Beverly Hills, 90210 characters: Valerie Malone

 Tiffani-Amber Thiessen plays Valerie Malone, (main, season 5–9; special guest, season 10) an unwholesome and emotionally troubled family friend of the Walshes back in Minnesota.
 Brenda, Brandon, and Valerie grew up together in Minnesota until she and her parents moved to Buffalo, New York, when she was around ten years old, and she lived there for most of her teenage years.
 Problems in the Malone family had been escalating for many years, mostly in secret, but it wasn't until Valerie's father was found dead in the bathroom of his home, an apparent suicide via gunshot wound to the head, that the family's issues seemed to come to light.
 This marked the catalyst that led to Valerie's move to Beverly Hills, where she would live with the Walshes.
-Valerie came off to the gang as a naive young woman; however, at the end of the episode in which she first appeared she was seen rolling a joint.
+Valerie came off to the gang as a naïve young woman; however, at the end of the episode in which she first appeared she was seen rolling a joint.
 She was also seen and talking to a friend (later revealed to be Ginger) over the phone back in Buffalo, about the possibility of getting involved with Steve Sanders for his money, as well as insulting the gang and boasting of her natural-born ability to lie and act more innocent than she actually is.
 Romantic interest in Valerie came quick, often, and usually all at once, leading to many situations where male members of the series became contentious over their similar affections for her.
 Valerie became involved with Dylan, then Steve, then Ray, Brandon, David, Noah, and many others during the course of the show, the most meaningful of them being her romance with David Silver.
 By Season 6, Valerie got into business with David, and they become co-owners of the Peach Pit After Dark.
 Among the group, only Kelly took an immediate dislike to Valerie when they first met because Kelly quickly became aware that Valerie was not who she appeared to be.
 While Brandon and the rest of his friends usually gave Valerie the benefit of the doubt, and ultimately remained friends with her (particularly when Valerie ceased her malicious ways or appeared to atone for them), she and Kelly remained constant enemies throughout the entire series, save for a few instances where both women were to be cordial with each other.
 It was later revealed that prior to coming to Beverly Hills, Valerie's father had sexually assaulted her, and she was forced to kill him in self-defense, and Valerie's mother was going to turn her in to the police before finally telling Valerie she was blameless and begging her to forgive herself.
 Valerie subsequently joins her mother in Buffalo.
 Valerie returns as a guest at Donna's bridal shower and wedding in the series finale and appears on good terms with everyone there.
 She reveals that she is in a committed relationship back in Buffalo and that she and her mother have reconciled after going through therapy together.
 At the wedding reception, she also gets the last upper hand with Kelly when she relays Matt Durning's request for Kelly to come talk to him while Kelly and Dylan are figuring out their relationship; Kelly asks in an irritated tone what Matt wants and Valerie coolly says "As usual, I'm just the messenger here" and Kelly gets up and walks away from their final interaction as Valerie shares an unrelated laugh with Dylan after asking him if he missed her.
 Gina Kincaid replaced Valerie at the latter's departure.